 When students are sufficiently informed about inference indicators, they can be prone to overuse their relevance and see arguments when they are not there.
 This is something the instructor needs to be wary of as well.
 Take, for example, the sentence: Sally said she was hungry before, so that is why you can see her eating a sandwich now.
 This appears to have an inference connector, "so", but the "so" functions grammatically to connect an explanation to an observation, not as an inference indicator.
 The passage is not concluding that you can see Sally eating a sandwich.
 Similarly, Synonyms are good servants but bad masters, therefore select them with care.
 This is not proffering a contention; it is best interpreted as a subtle piece of advice.
-Inference indicator words are thus not always indicating an inference (neither is the indictor word thus in that sentence).
-There is a difference between their use in inference-making and their use in grammatical construction.
+Inference indicator words are thus not always indicating an inference.
+(Neither is the indictor word thus in the last sentence.)
+[1] There is a difference between their use in inference-making and their use in grammatical construction.
 Again, lots of text-based practice is needed.

-Tiers of Reasons/Objections: A Procedural Approach to Argument Mapping
+Tiers of Reasons/Objections: A procedural approach to argument mapping